wlhee/mtls-on-cloud-run-demo/README.md

 locally and connects to the service running on Cloud Run with a TCP tunnel over HTTP/2 POST stream.

-## Implication for load balancing
+## Implication for load balancing on Cloud Run

-Please note that as each TCP stream is tunneled over a HTTP/2 stream, from Cloud Run point of view, there is *only one* "active request", which is served by a single instance.
+Cloud Run load balances each incoming HTTP/2 streams (and HTTP/1 requests) across the serving instances.
+In this demo, as each TCP stream is tunneled over a HTTP/2 stream, from Cloud Run point of view, there is **only one** "active request", which is served by a single instance.
 If the client application multiplexes multiple "requests" into one TCP stream, they will be sent to the same instance instead of load balanced across multiple instances.
 The client is responsible for deciding the level of mutiplexing over one TCP stream.

 For example, if the client is a HTTP/1 client, as HTTP/1 doesn't support multiplexing, each HTTP/1 request is tunneled over a separate TCP connection,